The Speed of a Biased Walk on a Galton-Watson Tree without Leaves is Monotonic with Respect to Progeny Distributions for High Values of Bias: Introduction and Main Results

 \subsection{Introduction}

-Consider a Galton-Watson tree, i.e. a random rooted tree, where the offspring size of all individuals are i.i.d. copies of an integer random variable $Z$, which satisfies $P(Z=k)=p_{k}$, $k=0,1,\ldots$.
-The tree has no leaf if $p_{0}=0$.
-We shall use $|x|$ to denote the distance of a vertex $x$ from the root.
+Consider a supercritical Galton-Watson tree, i.e. a random rooted tree, where the offspring size of all individuals are i.i.d. copies of an integer random variable $Z$, which satisfies $P(Z=k)=p_{k}$, $k=0,1,\ldots$.
+The tree has no leaves if $p_{0}=0$.
+We will use $|x|$ to denote the distance of a vertex $x$ from the root.
 Moreover $x_{\ast}$ will denote the ancestor of $x$ for any vertex $x$ different from the root and $x_{i}$ will denote the $i$th child of $x$.
-Given a random tree $T$, we define $\beta$-biased random walk $(X_{n})_{n\geq 0}$ on the tree as follows.
+Given a random tree $T$ and $\beta>0$, we define $\beta$-biased random walk $(X_{n})_{n\geq 0}$ on $T$ as follows.
 Transitions to each of the children of the root are equally likely.
 If the vertex $x$ has $k$ children and $x$ is not the root then the transition probabilities are given by